DavidSchineis/Physarum-Spore-Analysis/README.md

 * Filters out spores that are touching, smudges, beads, and any other irrelevant objects.
 * Ouputs a JPG with outlined and annotated spores.

-## Physarum Polycephalum
+## *Physarum polycephalum*
-*P. polycephalum* is a unicellular protist slime mold that is commmonly used in biology research.
+*P. polycephalum* in its spore state is a unicellular protist slime mold that is commmonly used in biology research.
 The research this project assists in is focused on analyzing the rate of growth and spore size variance as a result of medias with varying salinity. *P. polycephalum* spores appear as small, nearly circular blobs, sometimes overlapping.

 Learn more about *P. polycephalum* [here](https://en.wikipedia.org/wiki/Physarum_polycephalum).